prathamesonar/LearningMap/README.md

     ```sh
     npm run dev
     ```
-    Your frontend will open and run at `http://localhost:5173`.
+    frontend will open and run at `http://localhost:5173`.